 Thanks to Sophie for suggesting our Baby Name of the Day.

-Not only does the baby name Sophia come with all that history, but it also offers a great meaning: wisdom.
+The baby name Sophia offers a great meaning: wisdom.
 It survives in our vocabulary today.
 Think of the word philosophy – philo (love) plus sophos (wisdom).

 In 360, a basilica in Istanbul was named Hagia Sophia – holy wisdom.
 For more than eleven centuries it served as a Christian church, and then became a mosque for five centuries more.
 (Today it is a museum.)

+Admiration for the pious mother and daughters spread.
 Pilgrims to the Holy Land learned their names.
-The pious – and powerful – Queen Theodelinda of the Lombards was gifted some of Sophia’s relics by the pope, spreading the story farther.
+The devoted – and powerful – Queen Theodelinda of the Lombards was gifted some of Sophia’s relics by the pope, spreading the story farther.

 German and Austrian nobles may have been the first to embrace the name.
 It spread across Europe.
 The most famous royal of the moment might be the Countess of Wessex, born Sophie Rhys-Jones.
 The former Queen of Spain is also Sofia; as is her granddaughter, Infanta Sofia, second in line to the throne.